ddoylez/coj2_maps/README.md

    Blood/

 I am not totally sure which maps require what files out of characters and creatures, so make sure they are there regardless of what maps you load from mapsnet.

+Maps pancho and panchoville conflict with each other.
+Whichever map you choose to add should be in a folder named "pancho"

+Maps last_bullet_rebirth and last_bullet_rebirth_gc conflict with each other.
+Whichever map you choose to add should be in a folder named "last_bullet_rebirth"